 - Don’t automatically post from one social network to another

-- Don’t over post on Facebook, LinkedIn and Google+
+- Don’t over post on Facebook on LinkedIn

 - Don’t post too infrequently on Twitter

-While these rules don’t cover every potential blunder of not having a specific strategy for each platform, they will help you from making the most common mistakes.
+While these rules don’t cover every potential blunder of not having a specific strategy for each platform, they will help you make the most common mistakes.

-Useful metrics to track include mentions, social shares, social media traffic to your website, number of followers/fans, number of comments/direct messages and number of likes.
-These may not be the most specific to every business strategy, but they can get you to see what’s working and not for your professional services social media efforts.
-Most top social media networks include insights and analytics, but the best way to monitor the success of your professional services social media marketing is to use a robust platform such as Vivial.
+Useful metrics to track include mentions, social shares, social media traffic to your website, number of followers/fans, number of comments/direct messages, and number of likes.
+These may vary slightly depending on your business strategy, but overall they can help you monitor what is and isn’t working with your professional services social media efforts.

 Still not sure you’re on the right track with social media for your professional services business?
 Don’t fret!
 Contact one of our Digital Marketing Experts today!